 In the following guide, we look at advanced DJ transition skills to take your mixes to the next level, covering: looping, how to use FX techniques and how tempo transitions work.

-If you’re looking for more common DJ transitions, such as how the fade mix works or how DJs use key blending and matching, check out our Beginners Guide To DJ Transitions first.
+If you’re looking for more common DJ transitions, such as how the fade mix works or how DJs use key blending and matching, check out our guide to beginner DJ transitions first.

 In this guide, we’re going to be looking at a few more advanced mixing techniques which will add even more intricacy to your sets and ultimately improve you as a DJ.

 So, let’s get to grips with the DJ loop technique, how to do a tempo transition mix, and finally cover what is FX in DJing and why you should learn how to use it.

 Infinite Loop Mix